cyborg-nomade/angular-course/README.md

 # About this repository

 This repository tracks my progress in the Angular 7 - The Complete Guide [course on Udemy](https://www.udemy.com/the-complete-guide-to-angular-2).
-Every class and asignment get its own branch.
-I will create a new repository to track the progress of the course-long project and link here
+Every section and assignment gets its own branch.
+I will create a new repository to track the progress of the course-long project and link it [here]().

 # MyFirstApp